ilyaglow/minion-vm/README.md

 # minion-vm

-This rework is based on promising unmaintaned mozilla project [minion-vm](https://github.com/mozilla/minion-vm)
+This rework is based on promising unmaintaned mozilla project [minion-vm](https://github.com/mozilla/minion-vm) developed by amazing April King (april@mozilla.com)

 USE ONLY FOR TESTING PURPOSES